pmean/build-website/text/16/02/documentation-standards.md

 instantly recognizable.
 You should also avoid abbreviations.
 They can sometimes be misread.
 So, does "temp" refer to temperature or a temporary variable?
 There's also more than one way to abbreviate.
-Your temperature variable could easily by "temp" or "tmp" or even "t".Â  This can lead to the same sort of problems that you might have with "event.counter" and "event\_counter".
+Your temperature variable could easily by "temp" or "tmp" or even "t".
+This can lead to the same sort of problems that you might have with "event.counter" and "event\_counter".